artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

 2. Download the whole *RVfpga-sim-addons* folder as well as [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-download-page-en/).

 3. Download the websockets library compiled for Windows, which is provided in Releases as a zip file called *LibWebSockets_Windows10.zip*.
+(At the end of this section we include as an Appendix the steps that we've followed for compiling this library for Windows.)
    - Unzip the file, go into folder *LibWebSockets_Windows10* and copy the whole *libwebsockets* folder into the current folder (*RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo*).
    - Then, add to the PATH environment system variable the route to folder *RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/libwebsockets/build/bin*.
    - Finally, in a Cygwin terminal (you can go into your Windows user by running: ``` cd /cygdrive/c/Users/<your-user> ```), go into the current folder and copy the library to the Cygwin System: